FAQs

 With your consent, I also call to speak with your therapist, primary care doctor, or someone close to you.

-I find that this combination gets the treatment off to a robust start!
+I find that this combination covers as much as other providers typically get to in 2-3 sessions, and it’s a great way to get the treatment off to a robust start!

 -

-No, climate psychiatry is a specialization I’m passionate about, but I have a general adult practice and see patients for depression, anxiety, perimenopausal symptoms, and trauma.
+No, I’m passionate about those sub-specialities, but I have a general adult practice and treat patients with all types of depression, anxiety, and trauma.

 -